rhel-labs/learn-katacoda/sql-server-ansible/step1.md

   python version = 3.6.8 (default, Jan 11 2019, 02:17:16) [GCC 8.2.1 20180905 (Red Hat 8.2.1-3)]
 </pre>

-This output will become more useful the deeper you get into Ansible.

 In Ansible, the inventory represents the machines that Ansible will manage.
 Without an inventory, you would have a set of playbooks that define your desired system state, but wouldn’t know which machines you needed to run them against.